 Cost of quality (COQ) has two components.
-The Price of Conformance (POC) include all those activities we are performing to prevent problems from happening.
+The Price of Conformance (POC) includes all those activities we are performing to prevent problems from happening.
 Can you think of some examples?.
-The costs associated with right recruitment, training, reviews, process definition and implementation etc are examples of POC.
-The second component, Price of Non Conformance (PONC) contains all those unwanted costs which we could have avoided.
-Customer complaint handling, deviation from ideal, penalties paid, replacements etc falls into this category.
+The costs associated with the right recruitment, training, reviews, process definition, implementation, etc are examples of POC.
+The second component, Price of Non-Conformance (PONC) contains all those unwanted costs which we could have avoided.
+Customer complaint handling, deviation from ideal, penalties paid, replacements, etc fall into this category.
 How will the project team treat the COQ elements?.
 Good project budgets have elements of these factored in.

 2.7 Type of Project Costs